Pharmacy run Anti-coagulation clinic

 These clinics are led by Nurse Practitioners Sheila Coxon and Ruth Smith.

 Our Health Visitors carry out the full range of childhood immunisations from birth to school age.
-Primary Immunisations and those carried out at 1 year take place on a Thursday between 1.30pm and 3.30pm.
-Pre school boosters take place on the last Thursday of the month between 10.00am and 12 noon.
+Primary Immunisations and those carried out at 1 year take place on a Monday between 10.00am and 12.00 Pre school boosters take place on a Monday between 10.00am and 12 noon.

 The Podiatrist run clinic is available to all Diabetic and housebound Patients.
 Diabetic Patients will receive annual appointments from the Practice.
 Routine Podiatry appointments are available by contacting Health Board reception on 01383 416181 upon completion of a self referral form.